-Net cash provided by financing activities was \$10.2 million in fiscal 2013 and \$78.4 million in fiscal 2012 and net cash used in financing activities was \$10.7 million in fiscal 2011.
-During the three-year fiscal period ended October 31, 2013, we borrowed an aggregate \$635.0 million under our revolving credit facility principally to fund acquisitions and a special and extraordinary cash dividend paid in fiscal 2013, including \$372.0 million in fiscal 2013, \$191.0 million in fiscal 2012, and \$72.0 million in fiscal 2011.
+Net cash used in financing activities was \$160.1 million in fiscal 2014 as compared to net cash provided by financing activities of \$103.2 million and \$78.4 million in fiscal 2013 and 2012, respectively.
+During the three-year fiscal period ended October 31, 2014, we borrowed an aggregate \$675.0 million under our revolving credit facility including borrowings of \$112.0 million in fiscal 2014, \$372.0 million in fiscal 2013, and \$191.0 million in fiscal 2012.
+The aforementioned borrowings were principally to fund acquisitions, special and extraordinary cash dividends paid in fiscal 2014 and 2013, and distributions to noncontrolling interests.
 Further details on acquisitions may be found at the beginning of this Item 7 under the caption "Overview" and Note 2, Acquisitions, of the Notes to Consolidated Financial Statements.
-Payments on the revolving credit facility aggregated \$276.0 million over the last three fiscal years, including \$126.0 million in fiscal 2013, \$100.0 million in fiscal 2012, and \$50.0 million in fiscal 2011.
-In December 2012, we paid a special and extraordinary cash dividend on both classes of HEICO common stock aggregating \$113.5 million.
-For the three-year fiscal period ended October 31, 2013, we made distributions to noncontrolling interest owners aggregating \$31.6 million, acquired certain noncontrolling interests aggregating \$31.5 million, redeemed common stock related to stock option exercises aggregating \$17.0 million, paid regular semi-annual cash dividends aggregating \$17.0 million, and paid revolving credit facility issuance costs of \$3.6 million.
-For the three-year fiscal period ended October 31, 2013, we received proceeds from stock option exercises aggregating \$3.5 million.
-Net cash provided by financing activities also includes the presentation of an excess tax benefit from stock option exercises aggregating \$23.6 million for the three-year fiscal period ended October 31, 2013.
+Payments on the revolving credit facility aggregated \$385.0 million over the last three fiscal years, including \$159.0 million in fiscal 2014, \$126.0 million in fiscal 2013, and \$100.0 million in fiscal 2012.
+For the three-year fiscal period ended October 31, 2014, we paid an aggregate \$157.3 million in cash dividends, including \$31.2 million in fiscal 2014, \$120.4 million in fiscal 2013, and \$5.7 million in fiscal 2012 and we also made distributions to noncontrolling interests aggregating \$95.9 million.
+Net cash (used in) provided by financing activities also includes the presentation of an excess tax benefit from stock option exercises aggregating \$17.3 million for the three-year fiscal period ended October 31, 2014.

 In December 2011, we entered into a \$670 million Revolving Credit Agreement ("Credit Facility") with a bank syndicate.
 The Credit Facility may be used for our working capital and general corporate needs, including capital expenditures and to finance acquisitions.
-In November 2013, we extended the maturity date of the Credit Facility by one year to December 2018 and increased the aggregated principal amount to \$800 million.
-The Credit Facility also includes a feature that will allow us to increase the aggregate principal amount by an additional \$200 million to become a \$1.0 billion facility through increased commitments from existing lenders or the addition of new lenders.
+In November 2013, we entered into an amendment to extend the maturity date of the Credit Facility by one year to December 2018 and to increase the aggregate committed principal amount to \$800 million.
+Furthermore, the amendment includes a feature that will allow us to increase the aggregate committed principal amount by an additional \$200 million to become a \$1.0 billion facility through increased commitments from existing lenders or the addition of new lenders.